 Artificial intelligence technology has advanced significantly since the original establishment of technology-related management rights, now capable of directly impacting employee wages, performance evaluations, and job security through machine learning algorithms that make decisions traditionally associated with human judgment.

 AI systems can directly impact workplace compensation and evaluation in several ways.
-For example, warehouse and delivery companies use AI algorithms to track worker productivity metrics in real-time—monitoring picking speeds, delivery times, and task completion rates—which then automatically calculate performance scores that determine bonuses, shift assignments, or even termination decisions.
-Similarly, some customer service centers deploy AI that analyzes call recordings and chat logs to rate employee interactions, generating performance scores that feed directly into wage adjustments and promotion eligibility.
+For example, AI systems can and are already shaping compensation and evaluation in the public sector in direct, material ways.
+For example, large-scale HR and payroll platforms can automate core functions such as calculating pay, overtime, leave accruals, and deductions, replacing human oversight with system logic.
+When these systems fail, as seen in Seattle, errors can lead to widespread underpayments, missed wages, and incorrect benefits across thousands of workers at once.
+In addition, automated HR tools can standardize evaluations, track attendance and leave, and influence promotion or disciplinary decisions, embedding algorithmic decision-making into employment outcomes without clear transparency or worker input.

 Public sector employees and labor organizations have expressed concern that they currently lack meaningful input when employers adopt AI systems that affect their compensation or performance assessments, while management representatives worry about delays in technology adoption and potential infringement on operational decision-making authority.